scythe-suite/danake/docs/src/design/auth.md

       instance);
     * if the student has already provided her picture, the application sends a redirect to the *code server* instance;
-* if request method is `GET`, the application sends a form requesting the student picture;
+* if the request method is `GET`, the application sends a form requesting the student picture;
-* if request method is `POST` and the request contains a non-empty picture, the application tries to store atomically the picture, if it succeeds, it determines the *routing cookie* and sets it; in any case, it sends a redirect to itself.
+* if the request method is `POST` and the request contains a non-empty picture, the application tries to store atomically the picture.
+If it succeeds, it determines the *routing cookie* and sets it; in any case, it sends a redirect to itself.